Check your coat and your every day life at the door… and learn something new at SAC!

 Pre Registration & payment required Call 989-723-8354

 Receive one-on-one instruction while exploring the oil painting genre of your choice (still life, landscape, portraiture, non-objective abstract, etc.) This is a great opportunity to experiment with something new or improve upon something with which you currently find challenging.
 Students will need to bring their own supplies.
+Acrylic or oil paints.
+Drawing students are also welcome to receive one-on-one instruction.
 Mineral spirits will be provided.
 New session will follow.

 (Oil Painting by student, Nancy Wickman)

 Mark E. Mehaffey – Two Day Water Media Plein Air Workshop – save the dates

 Plein Air on the Shiawassee

 Saturday &/or Sunday, June 10 & 11 9am – 4pm.

 The workshop cost will include lunch both days.
 Cost for SAC member: $ 200 Non-member $220.
 For one day only $110 Member/$120 non-member.